You'll need a passion for games, technical skills and the ability to work on your own and with a team to succeed as a games developer

 What to expect

-- The role is typically office, studio or production house based, although if you're a freelancer, you may be able to work from home.
-It's not uncommon for team members to be located remotely, both in the UK and other parts of the world.
+- The role is typically office, studio or production house based, although if you're a freelancer you may be able to work from home.
+Team members may be located remotely, either in the UK or other parts of the world.

-- Jobs can be found around the UK although the largest concentrations are in London and the South East, the Midlands, and major cities such as Bristol, Cardiff, Sheffield, Manchester and Edinburgh.
+- Jobs are available throughout the UK although the largest concentrations are in London and the South East, the Midlands, and major cities such as Bristol, Cardiff, Sheffield, Manchester and Edinburgh.

-- The working environment is often informal and the dress code is usually casual, although this may depend on the amount of client contact.
+- The working environment is often informal and the dress code is usually casual, although this may depend on the amount of client contact you have.

-You can become a games developer with any qualification but a relevant degree, HND or foundation degree in one of the following subjects may increase your chances:
+Although you can become a games developer with any degree subject, employers often look for a degree, HND or foundation degree in:

 - software engineering.